zainabmelh/guide-articles/articles/Meta/free-code-camp-honesty-policy/index.md

 ---
-title: "Free Code Camp Honesty Policy"
+title: Free Code Camp Honesty Policy
-parent: "general"
 ---
 Before we issue our verified certificate to a camper, he or she must accept our Academic Honesty Pledge, which reads:

 1. I understand that plagiarism means copying someone else's work and presenting the work as if it were my own, without clearly attributing the original author.